-When picking up by car, please park and enter the building through Entrance B- the cafeteria door.
-Please do not park in the circle, handicapped space (unless you have a permit), or loading area.
-For safety reasons, we ask that you do not leave your car running.
-When you enter the building, you will be asked to sign out your child.
-Adults may be asked for identification, especially if they have not picked the child up before.
+When picking up by car, please enter the pick-up circle in front of the building.
+Your child will be brought out to your car.
+Adults may be asked for identification, if we have not received a note or they have not picked the child up before.
 We do not release any child to an adult without receiving written consent from a parent.
 Please note that we limit the number of children released to one parent to a maximum of three.
 (Your own child plus two more.)